TheMasterTz/quickbooks-node/README.md

 - delete
 - query

-* The maximum number of batch items in a single request is 30.
+- The maximum number of batch items in a single request is 30.

 **Arguments**

 - `items` - JavaScript array of batch items
-- `callback` - Callback function which is called with any error and list of BatchItemResponses

-#### changeDataCapture(entities, since, callback)
+#### changeDataCapture(entities, since)

 The change data capture (CDC) operation returns a list of entities that have changed since a specified time.